Argo Factory: Awards

 Due to its special design, Argo factory received a lot of attention and managed to receive major architectural awards at the global level.

 In 2022, this building, along with two other Iranian projects, among 463 submitted works from 16 countries, was included in the list of final candidates for the Aga Khan Award for Architecture, and from this list, six projects were selected as the final winners.
 Argo Factory, redesigned by Ahmadreza Schricker (ASA North), was among these winners.
-The Aga Khan Award for Architecture is given in three-year periods, and its purpose is to identify and reward the concepts that in architecture, with a focus on contemporary design, social housing, development and improvement, restoration, reuse and protection of the area, as well as landscape design and environmental improvement, can address the needs of Muslim societies.
+The Aga Khan Award for Architecture is given in three-year periods.

-Argo Factory also won the 2022 Dezeen Architecture Award, organized by the Dezeen website, one of the world's most influential architecture and design websites.
-This annual award introduces the best architecture, interior decoration and design in the world, as well as unique studios and architects and designers, and is a benchmark for recognizing the best international designs and praising architects and designers around the world.
+Argo Factory also won the 2022 Dezeen Architecture Award, organized by the Dezeen website.
 These awards include three categories: architecture, interior and design, with 14 categories in each category.
 Finally, the final winner will be selected from each section and will be honored as the three special works of Dezeen Architecture Award.

 In the fifth edition of these awards, Argo Factory was among the names of selected projects in the final stage or short list of this international competition in the cultural buildings section, and became the final winner of this section and also became the Dezeen Awards 2022 architecture project of the year.